Cash in Coins For Free

 Goodwill: Goodwill often accepts coin donations at their thrift stores.
 Check with your local Goodwill to see if they have any coin collection programs.

-Salvation Army: The Salvation Army may accept coin donations at their various locations.
+Salvation Army: The Salvation Army may accept coin donations at their various locations, especially during the holidays with their famous Red Kettle campaigns.

 Municipal Services